Top 10 Best Alfred Hitchock

 4) Strangers on a Train (1951)

-Based on a novel by Patricia Highsmith about two complete strangers who
+Patricia Highsmith about two complete strangers who have a unilateral

-have a unilateral exchange of murders.
-Robert Walker
+exchange of murders. >

-(excellent) is the dandy-esque psychopath Bruno Antony who tries to entice the
+(excellent) is the dandy-esque psychopath Bruno Antony who tries to

-despite some minor flaws (Dull performances by Granger and Ruth Roman and some
+a Hitchcock classic despite some minor flaws (Dull performances by

-illogical plot twists.) it's a very clever, funny and atmospheric movie.
+Granger and Ruth Roman and some illogical plot twists.) it's a very

-Besides the dominating perfromance of Walker as the suave and charismatic
+of Walker as the suave and charismatic villain there is a very amusing

-villain there is a very amusing supporting role by Patricia Hitchcock
+supporting role by Patricia Hitchcock (Hitchcock's daughter) as the

-(Hitchcock's daughter) as the indiscreet but alluring Barbara and by Marion
+indiscreet but alluring Barbara and by Marion Lorne who plays the

-Lorne who plays the delirious mother of Bruno.
+delirious mother of Bruno.

 |